-(ii) After the velocity plateau, the speed of the 8 October 2007 CME continuously increased with an acceleration of $7.6m.s^{-1}$ .
+ii) After the velocity plateau, the speed of the 8 October 2007 CME continuously increased with an acceleration of 7.6 m s-1.

 These results show that this gradual CME experienced a multiphased acceleration.
-Srivastava et al. [1999] also found that in some cases of a gradual CME that they studied, a two-step speed profile occurred.
+Srivastava et al. (1999) also found that in some gradual-CME cases that they studied, a two-step speed profile occurred.
 They found that the CME accelerated initially until reaching a certain height and then moved with an almost constant speed for some time, before finally drifting away with the slow solar wind.